haydenk/haydenk/README.md

 - 🔭 I’m currently working on a super secret Shopify application
 - 📚 I am reading "Podcasting Made Simple" and "The Unbroken Thread"
-- 🤔 I’m looking for help with starting blogging and a development podcast
+- 🤔 I’m looking for help with starting a blog and a development podcast
 - 👯 I’m looking to collaborate on a development podcast

 ---